Top 15 Fall Vegetables, Benefits and Recipes - Dr. Axe

 Risks and Side Effects

-If you are sensitive to FODMAPs (plant foods that contain certain types of carbs that can be hard to digest), then you may need to limit the amount of cruciferous veggies that you eat.
+If you are sensitive to FODMAPs (plant foods that contain certain types of carbs that can be hard to digest), then you may need to limit the amount of cruciferous vegetables that you eat.
 Also be sure to drink plenty of water when increasing your fiber intake from vegetables.

 If you take medications that affect absorption of nutrients or have inflammatory bowel disease or kidney disease, it’s best to speak with a doctor before adding lots of new veggies to your diet.